Report a fire

 Northwest Region

-No new fires were confirmed and no active fires are burning in the Northwest Region by the late afternoon of June 16.
+No new fires were confirmed in the Northwest Region by the late afternoon of Sept.
+17.

-The wildland fire hazard is mainly low to moderate across the Northwest Region with isolated areas of high hazard in the Sioux Lookout and Nipigon sectors.
+The wildland fire hazard is mainly low across the Northwest Region with moderate to high hazard conditions remaining in the Thunder Bay and Superior north shore areas, as well as parts of the far north.

 Check the current wildland fire danger rating in your area on our interactive map.